-- 8. Related Party Disclosure - A. Names of Related Parties and nature of relationship......Refer Annexure II - B. Transactions during the period with related parties are as under: - - a.
+A. Names of Related Parties and nature of relationship.....Refer Annexure II a.
 The portfolios of some related parties are managed by ASK Investment Managers Ltd. These portfolios are under different accounts.
-The following are details of funds of related parties managed during April 1, 2024 February 28, 2025.
+The following are details of funds of related parties managed during April 1, 2024 - March 31, 2025..